-O'Sullivan was one of several academics to serve as a foreign policy adviser to Mitt Romney's 2012 campaign for president.
+Previously, O'Sullivan was one of several academics to serves as a foreign policy adviser to Mitt Romney's 2012 presidential campaign.
 After Romney—himself a Harvard graduate—suggested in April 2012 that President Barack Obama was an elitist who "spent too much time at Harvard," a writer for Talking Points Memo pointed out that Romney's "campaign list[ed] over a dozen advisers with Harvard ties, including Harvard economics professor Greg Mankiw and international affairs professor Meghan O'Sullivan."

-O'Sullivan is also a columnist for Bloomberg Media, where her writings have focused largely on political and economic issues in the Middle East.
-In a February 2012 column, O'Sullivan expressed her skepticism that sanctions could achieve regime change in Syria, which she described as the proper objective of international efforts to resolve the standoff between the forces of dictator Bashar al-Assad and the country's armed opposition.
-Instead, O'Sullivan advocated providing military support for the Syrian opposition, arguing that the United States should help "craft a multilateral strategy for regime change," including "coordinating the efforts of all external actors looking to support those standing against Assad -- and find a way to use military and other support for the opposition as a means to entice it to overcome its divisions and articulate a new vision for Syria."
+A columnist for Bloomberg Media, O'Sullivan's publications frequently focus on political and economic issues in the Middle East.
+In a February 2012 Bloomberg column, O'Sullivan expressed skepticism that sanctions could achieve regime change in Syria, which she argued should be the objective of international efforts.
+O'Sullivan advocated providing military support to the Syrian opposition, arguing that the United States should help "craft a multilateral strategy for regime change," including "coordinating the efforts of all external actors looking to support those standing against Assad—and find a way to use military and other support for the opposition as a means to entice it to overcome its divisions and articulate a new vision for Syria."
 She added that such support should continue even "if Russia and China insist on neutering the UN as a vehicle to address the crisis."